romac/voodoo.mk/README.md

 ## Commands

 ### `make init`
 Create the expected directory structure.

+Set the environment variable `VOODOO_NOKEEP` to `1` if you don't want vooodoo.mk to create `.keep` files in the directory structure:

+    $ VOODOO_NOKEEP=1 make init

 ### `make`
 Build both the dynamic library and the executable.